Stop Packing Trash!

-Help your school reduce lunchtime waste by starting a Trash Free Lunch program.
-Participants will reduce waste by packing food and drinks brought from home in reusable containers instead of single use plastics and bring reusable utensils and cloth napkins.
+Reduce your school’s lunchtime waste by starting a Trash Free Lunch program.
+Students who bring food from home will reduce waste by packing food and drinks in reusable containers instead of single use plastics in addition to bringing reusable utensils and cloth napkins.
 Reducing lunchtime waste goes a long way in creating a more sustainable school campus.
 By using this Trash Free Lunches Toolkit along with the Lunchtime Sorting Toolkit, your school will be a leader in reducing the amount of waste sent to landfills.

 This toolkit address the following Science and Engineering Practices (SEPs) within the Performance Expectations of NGSS for Grades: 6-8 and 9-12